 Nancy Springer, Family Court Administrator, Allen Superior Court, Family Relations Division, joined Great KIDS in August, 2012 as Coordinator.
 She holds a BA from Lyon College and a MM from Ball State University.
 Before coming to Great KIDS, Nancy worked with several non-profit and faith-based organizations planning events, organizing volunteers, and leading group trainings on various subjects.
 Nancy completed the “Essentials of Asset Building” Training of Trainers with Search Institute in 2013 and the “Say Yes to No” Training of Trainers at the Bolster Collaborative Summer Training Academy in 2014.

 Nancy transitioned to CHINS Administrator with the court in the summer of 2016 and serves as acting Great KIDS Coordinator during the interim.

-Jessica Blackburn, Great KIDS make Great COMMUNITIES Assistant Coordinator,
+Jessica Gervais, Great KIDS make Great COMMUNITIES Assistant Coordinator,

 joined Great KIDS in January 2017.
 She earned her BSW from the University of Saint Francis, where she developed a passion for empowering youth and families.
 Jessica continues to stay connected to USF by serving on their Social Work Community Advisory Board.
 Prior to coming to Great KIDS, Jessica spent time as an intern working with CASA and Allen Superior Court, Family Relations Division, advocating for abused and neglected children in Allen County.
 She also previously assisted the YMCA Youth Service Bureau as an intern where she gained experience in providing support and resources to families and youth in crisis.
 Jessica continues to support youth and families in Allen County by serving on the YSB’s Board and fundraising committee.